Face-to-face consultations temporarily suspended:

 Hard ticks (Ixodidae)

-Hard ticks typically wait on a grass stem to jump onto a passing animal.
+Hard ticks typically wait on a grass stem to jump or climb onto a passing animal.
 They are particularly attracted to shady parts, e.g. up a skirt, short or trouser leg.
-From there they crawl upwards until they find a nice soft place, typically around the waistline, before they start to feed, which may be up to 48 hours later.
-Hard ticks only need a blood meal intermittently when metamorphosing from one growth stage to the next.
+From there they crawl upwards until they find a nice soft place, e.g. around the waistline, before they start to feed, which may be up to 48 hours later.
+Hard ticks only need a blood meal three times in their lives when metamorphosing from one growth stage to the next.

-As they are ambush predators, they are mainly found in the transition brush zone between a wooded area and grassland, where their usual prey, such as deer, often hang about.
+They are mainly encountered in the transition brush zone between a wooded area and grassland, where their usual prey, such as deer, often hang about.
 Travellers who are camping or hiking in forested parts of Europe, or on a walking safari in Africa are particularly at risk.

-Examples of relatively common diseases transmitted by hard ticks include:
+Examples of human diseases transmitted by hard ticks include:

-Regular inspections of the skin, particularly around the waistline should be carried out in the evening and any ticks removed with a tick remover.
-If a red ‘target rash’ occurs, particularly one with a black centre (‘eschar’), this should be squeezed to try and express any remaining mouthparts.
+Regular inspections of the skin, particularly around the waistline should be carried out in the evening and any ticks promptly removed with a fingernail or tick remover to avoid expressing the contents of the tick’s abdomen.
+If a ‘target rash’ (circular, red ring around a bite site) occurs, particularly one with a black centre (‘eschar’), this is a sign that a bite was probably by a tick, and may be significant.

-Symptoms of fever or headache should be treated with doxycycline, or a suitable alternative in children.
+Systemic symptoms e.g. fever, headache or fatigue following a confirmed or suspected tick bite should be treated with doxycycline, or a suitable alternative in children.

 Tick-borne encephalitis (TBE)

-TBE is preventable by vaccination; the vaccine licensed in the EU is called Ticovac.
+TBE is preventable by vaccination.
 All children of school age are routinely offered this vaccination in Austria and in high-risk districts in Germany.
-Like inactivated Japanese encephalitis vaccine, TBE vaccine requires a primary course of two doses, followed by a booster dose 6-12 months later if continuing exposure is likely.
+Like inactivated Japanese encephalitis vaccine, TBE vaccine requires a primary course of three doses for long term protection, although two doses before travel provides good protection in the short term.

 Soft ticks (Argasidae)